ankane/kms_encrypted/guides/Amazon.md

 ### Ensuring Context

-You can require everything to have a context by editing the key policy.
+You can require everything to have context by editing the key policy.

 ```json
 {